-GOVERNMENT DEFENDANTS AND MCLAREN 42 U.S.C. § 1983-DUE PROCESS DENIAL OF ACCESS TO JUDICIAL REMEDIES
+GOVERNMENT DEFENDANTS AND MCLAREN 42 U.S.C. § 1983-DUE PROCESS DENIAL OF ACCESS TO JUDICIAL REMEDIES ALL PLAINTIFFS

-- 147. Plaintiffs incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein. - 148.
-The Government Defendants became aware in the summer and fall of 2014 that there was a substantial increase in the number of reported illnesses and deaths in Genesee County caused by exposure to the legionella bacteria beginning in May, 2014, which in turn was associated with and/or caused by the use of Flint River water as a source of public water. - 149.
-Prior to Plaintiff's Decedent's exposure to Legionella, representatives of the Department of MDHS, the Genesee County Health Department and McLaren met to review the increase in reports of illnesses and deaths stemming from exposure to the legionella bacteria and whether the increase was attributable to the use of the Flint River water into the Flint and hospital water distribution system. - 150.
-From the summer of 2014 through fall of 2015, the Government Defendants and McLaren refused to inform the public, including the Plaintiff herein, of the significant risk of serious injury or death resulting from exposure of legionella bacteria found in the Flint and hospital water supply.
+146. Plaintiffs incorporate by reference the allegations set forth in all foregoing paragraphs, as if fully set forth herein.

+- 147. Defendants Lyon and Wells, among others, became aware as early as October, 2014 and all Government Defendants, certainly by January 2015, that there was a substantial increase in the number of reported illnesses and deaths in Genesee County caused by exposure to the legionella bacteria beginning in May, 2014, which in turn was caused by the use of Flint River water as a source of public water. - 148.
+In January, 2015, representatives of the Department of MDHS, the Genesee County Health Department and McLaren met to review the increase in reports of illnesses and deaths stemming from exposure to the legionella bacteria and whether the increase was attributable to the use of the Flint River water into the Flint water distribution system. - 149.
+At this point in time, the Government Defendants and McLaren refused to inform the public, including the Plaintiffs herein, of the significant risk of serious injury or death resulting from exposure of legionella bacteria found in the Flint water supply. - 150.
+Instead of informing the public of these risks, Lyon and McLaren conspired with the other Government Defendants to cover-up evidence that the Flint River water was the source of the illnesses and deaths caused by exposure to the legionella bacteria.

-- 151. Instead of informing the public of these risks, McLaren conspired with the other Government Defendants to cover-up evidence that the Flint River water and the hospital water system was the source of the illnesses and deaths caused by exposure to the legionella bacteria. - 152.
-Plaintiff's Decedent enjoyed a 14th Amendment due process right to effective access to a judicial action which cannot be unreasonably denied by government official actions that suppress and/or conceal pertinent evidence. - 153.
-Plaintiff's Decedent was subjected to a conspiracy between McLaren, and the Government Defendants to cover-up evidence of exposure to and source of the deadly legionella bacteria that rendered Plaintiff's Decedent's judicial remedies inadequate or ineffective in violation of Plaintiff's due process right to access to judicial remedies. - 154.
-The cover-up rendered Plaintiff's Decedent's judicial remedies inadequate or ineffective and impaired the underlying causes of actions for Odie Brown's family because although she likely died from exposure to this deadly bacteria and, yet, because of the cover-up alleged above, they failed to take steps which should have been taken to preserve sputum, urine samples or other bodily fluids so that a definitive cause of death could have been established. - 155.
-Each of the acts committed by Lyon, Wells, and McLaren constituted aid and encouragement to the other co-conspirators in the commission of the wrongful acts described in this Count.
+- 151. Plaintiffs enjoyed a 14th Amendment due process right to effective access to a judicial action which cannot be unreasonably denied by government official actions that suppress and/or conceal pertinent evidence. - 152.
+Plaintiffs were subjected to a conspiracy between McLaren, Lyon, and other Government Defendants to cover-up evidence of exposure to the deadly legionella bacteria that rendered Plaintiffs' judicial remedies inadequate or ineffective in violation of Plaintiff's due process right to access to judicial remedies. - 153.
+The cover-up rendered Plaintiffs judicial remedies inadequate or ineffective and impaired the underlying causes of actions for Bertie Marble's family because although she likely died from exposure to this deadly bacteria and, yet, because of the cover-up alleged above, they failed to take steps which should have been taken to have an autopsy performed or preserve sputum, urine samples or other bodily fluids so that a definitive cause of death could have been established. - 154.
+Each of the acts committed by Lyon, Wells, and McLaren constituted aid and encouragement to the other co-conspirators in the commission of the wrongful acts described in this Count. - 155.
+These tortious and wrongful acts of Lyon and McLaren, constituted a conspiracy to cause injury to the Plaintiffs.